LGI Homes, Inc. (NASDAQ:LGIH) Expected to Post Quarterly Sales of $541.89 Million

-Equities analysts predict that LGI Homes, Inc. (NASDAQ:LGIH – Get Rating) will report sales of $541.89 million for the current quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for LGI Homes’ earnings, with the lowest sales estimate coming in at $524.10 million and the highest estimate coming in at $559.68 million.
-LGI Homes posted sales of $705.95 million in the same quarter last year, which suggests a negative year over year growth rate of 23.2%.
-The firm is expected to report its next earnings results on Tuesday, May 3rd.
+Brokerages expect LGI Homes, Inc. (NASDAQ:LGIH – Get Rating) to announce sales of $541.89 million for the current quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for LGI Homes’ earnings.
+The highest sales estimate is $559.68 million and the lowest is $524.10 million.
+LGI Homes reported sales of $705.95 million in the same quarter last year, which indicates a negative year over year growth rate of 23.2%.
+The firm is expected to issue its next earnings report on Tuesday, May 3rd.

-According to Zacks, analysts expect that LGI Homes will report full-year sales of $3.07 billion for the current fiscal year, with estimates ranging from $2.99 billion to $3.16 billion.
-For the next year, analysts forecast that the business will post sales of $3.44 billion, with estimates ranging from $3.43 billion to $3.45 billion.
-Zacks’ sales averages are a mean average based on a survey of research firms that that provide coverage for LGI Homes.
+On average, analysts expect that LGI Homes will report full-year sales of $3.07 billion for the current financial year, with estimates ranging from $2.99 billion to $3.16 billion.
+For the next year, analysts forecast that the company will report sales of $3.44 billion, with estimates ranging from $3.43 billion to $3.45 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of research firms that follow LGI Homes.

-LGI Homes (NASDAQ:LGIH – Get Rating) last released its earnings results on Monday, February 14th.
+LGI Homes (NASDAQ:LGIH – Get Rating) last released its quarterly earnings data on Monday, February 14th.
 The financial services provider reported $4.53 earnings per share for the quarter, beating the consensus estimate of $4.20 by $0.33.
-The business had revenue of $801.08 million for the quarter, compared to the consensus estimate of $758.07 million.
+The firm had revenue of $801.08 million during the quarter, compared to the consensus estimate of $758.07 million.
 LGI Homes had a return on equity of 32.82% and a net margin of 14.09%.
-The business’s quarterly revenue was down 10.7% compared to the same quarter last year.
-During the same quarter last year, the business posted $5.18 earnings per share.
+LGI Homes’s quarterly revenue was down 10.7% on a year-over-year basis.
+During the same period last year, the business posted $5.18 EPS.

-In other news, Director Steven Randal Smith sold 2,522 shares of LGI Homes stock in a transaction on Wednesday, December 22nd.
+In related news, Director Steven Randal Smith sold 2,522 shares of LGI Homes stock in a transaction on Wednesday, December 22nd.
 The stock was sold at an average price of $152.60, for a total value of $384,857.20.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Insiders own 11.80% of the company’s stock.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+11.80% of the stock is currently owned by company insiders.

 LGI Homes, Inc engages in the design, construction, marketing, and sale of new homes.
 It focuses on residential land development business.
 It operates through the following segments: Central, West, Southeast, Florida, and Northwest.
 The company was founded by Eric Thomas Lipar in 2003 and is headquartered in The Woodlands, TX.